AidenSaltyFish/ProjectNotCool/content/posts/part_1.md

 The 5 boroughs are not equally sampled through the years.
 The numbers of records in each borough each year show no steady pattern, although the yearly proportion proves that the boroughs are sampled with similar weights through years, which usually Bronx, Brooklyn and Manhatten are sampled more.

-# Say hi to the students
+# Say Hi to the Students
 For any survey on large scale population, we care about the people’s inherent differences and how these differences influence their other features.
 Hence let’s check on the demographic distribution about the gender, race, and age distribution of the students taking the survey.

 <iframe